TanmayManiyar/Sample-Repo/README.md

 # Sample-Repo
-sample repo to learn to use github
+sample repo to learn to use github.